Add a Meditation Garden to your yard. Make your own Utopia.

 - Brighten the darker areas of the garden by installing solar lights along paths or along the edge of gardens.
 This also enhances yang, or masculine energy, in the yard.

-Create relaxing living spaces in your garden will draw the family into the yard and be a great place for friends and family to gather.
-I have always thought my yard is my haven away from work and the world so enjoy it!
+Creating relaxing living spaces in your garden will draw the family into the backyard and be a great place for friends and family to gather.
+I have always thought my yard is my haven away from work and the world.
+And I always have a special corner of my garden that is my hideaway and meditation area.